Best Crypto Cards in Mozambique (2026)

 The South African crypto ecosystem plays a unique role.
 The 2-3 million Mozambicans in South Africa have access to Luno and VALR (both regulated South African exchanges with ZAR on-ramps).
 A common pattern: buy USDT on Luno in Johannesburg, send to a Binance wallet, load a crypto card for family use in Maputo.
 This effectively creates a remittance channel that bypasses both Mukuru's 4-8% fees and the MZN depreciation risk.

-Mozambique's combination of depreciating currency, LNG-driven economic transformation, massive diaspora remittance flows, and severely limited international banking infrastructure makes crypto cards not just convenient but financially transformative.
+Mozambique's combination of depreciating currency, LNG-driven economic shift, massive diaspora remittance flows, and severely limited international banking infrastructure makes crypto cards not just convenient but financially useful.
 The depreciation hedge alone - holding USD-pegged stablecoins instead of MZN bank deposits - delivers more value than most traditional savings products in the country.

 Frequently Asked Questions